ssblue260/digestpage/README.md

 **File:** `index_watermarked.html`

 This is the watermarked HTML version of the sample application.
-It may be used as supporting material, but for Upwork portfolio uploads, screenshots and QA documents are usually more professional and easier for clients to review.
+It may be used as supporting material.

----
+--

 ## QA Skills Demonstrated